How to Pay Off Debt Fast in 2026: Avalanche vs Snowball

 - Choose your strategy (avalanche or snowball) and commit to it.
 Use our calculator to see the exact payoff timeline for each method.

 - Find extra money to throw at debt.
-Even $50–$200 per month accelerates your payoff dramatically.
-Cut subscriptions, sell unused items, or pick up a side gig.
+Use a budget planner to identify where you can cut — even $50–$200 per month accelerates your payoff dramatically.

 - Automate payments so you never miss a due date.
 Late fees and penalty APRs can derail your progress.